resilmesh2/CASM/README.md

 - nmap_topology:
   - targets: list of targets to scan
   - arguments: arguments passed to nmap
+- easm_scanner:
+  - domains: list of domains to scan
+  - mode: fast or complete
+  - httpx_path: path to httpx binary
+  - wordlist_path (required only for `complete` mode): path to wordlist for dnsx, default is placed in `temporal/easm/subdomainwordlist.txt`
+  - threads (required only for `complete` mode): number of threads for dnsx bruteforce

 When deploying CASM in an environment where endpoints for `temporal`, `neo4j`, and `redis` are not accessible using localhost, you should use names of containers instead of localhost.
 Names of containers